nguyenph88/Tokenometry/README.md

     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
     ```

-3.  **Install the required dependencies:**
+3.  **Install the package in development mode:**
     ```bash
-    pip install -r requirements.txt
+    pip install -e .
     ```

-4.  **Set up your API keys:**
+4.  **Set up your API keys (optional):**
-    * Create a file named `.env` in the root directory of the project.
+    * Copy `env.example` to `.env`
-    * Add your API keys to this file.
+    * Add your API keys to the `.env` file.
 The bot will gracefully handle missing keys by skipping the corresponding analysis.
-    ```
+    ```bash
-    NEWS_API_KEY=your_key_from_newsapi_org
+    cp env.example .env
-    GLASSNODE_API_KEY=your_key_from_glassnode
+    # Edit .env with your actual API keys
     ```

 ## Usage

 The bot can be configured to run in three different trading modes, each optimized for different trading styles and timeframes.
-The configuration is handled through the `example_usage.py` script, which demonstrates how to use the `CryptoScanner` library.
+The configuration is handled through the `example_usage.py` script, which demonstrates how to use the `Tokenometry` library.

 ### Quick Start